VenkataDaggula/Databricks_Project_On_Formula1/README.md

 Power BI: Connecting to Databricks data for reporting and visualization.

-Prerequisites:
-Basic Python programming experience
-Basic SQL knowledge
-Familiarity with cloud concepts (beneficial, but not necessary) An Azure subscription (you can create a free account in the course) Certification Path:
-This course prepares you for the following certification exams:

-Azure Data Engineer Associate (DP-203)
-Databricks Certified Data Engineer Associate
 Project Overview:
 The course covers a real-world project using Formula1 motor racing data, allowing you to build and implement a data engineering solution in Azure Databricks.
 You will work with Azure Data Lake Storage, Spark Core, Delta Lake, and other Azure tools for ingestion, transformation, and reporting.